TitanDvd/generic_table/README.md

 	new  Column('SubDepartment', 'subDepartment.name'),
 );
 ```
-Some times you need to bind the entire column to a laravel route dinamically.
-For that case you can set up the column like:
+Some times you need to dinamically, bind the entire column to a laravel route.
+In that case you can configure the column as follows:
 ```php
 $this->columns = ColumnCollection::make(
 	new  Column('Id'),